THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 The above is referring to people who were joining in the activities of the saints.
 Sometimes commentators, in their effort to prove that no Christian need fear the terror of the Lord, state that such sinners never were true Christians.
 On what basis do the commentators make this conclusion?
 The commentators judge these church attenders by their behavior.
 Thus the commentators establish our thesis that true Christianity consists of righteous works, and where there is unrighteous behavior there is no evidence of salvation.

-Woe unto them! for they have gone in the way of Cain, and ran greedily after the error of Balaam for reward, and perished in the gainsaying of Core.
+Woe to them!
+For they have gone in the way of Cain, have run greedily in the error of Balaam for profit, and perished in the rebellion of Korah.
 (Jude 1:11)

 Jude is speaking of “certain men” who had entered the assembling of the saints, people who sought to turn the grace of God into animal lust.